 In his will, he created the E. David Fischman Scholarship Fund, which provides full tuition to enable Israeli graduate students to attend America’s best universities to obtain doctorates in political science, law, or economics.

 “He wanted to offer Israel's best and brightest an opportunity for a quality education, on the condition that they return and help transform Israeli society,” explains Rabbi Morris Allen of Beth Jacob Congregation in Mendota Heights, which Fischman joined late in his life.
 “He had a great love of Israel, and he understood its importance for Judaism the world over.”

-The Jewish Federation of Greater St. Paul administers the scholarship fund, which has granted 71 scholarships since its inception.
+The St. Paul Jewish Federation administers the scholarship fund, which has granted 71 scholarships since its inception.
 With the high cost of tuition, often as much as $60,000 a year, this prestigious prize is sought by an increasing numbers of applicants.